 The Kibale Chimpanzee Project is dedicated to the long-term study and conservation of wild chimpanzees.
 We strive to maintain the integrity of Kibale National Park, and to protect the many endangered eastern chimpanzee communities and other animal populations that call it home.
 Consequently, in 1997, the Kibale Chimpanzee Project, in collaboration with the Uganda Wildlife Authority, established the Kibale Snare Removal Program (KSRP) to reduce illegal activity, especially snaring, in the park.
 KSRP has three major goals: 1) forest preservation and wildlife protection by reducing illegal activity in Kibale, 2) community involvement, and 3) educational outreach.
-To work towards these goals, KSRP currently employs a Ugandan team of five Patrol Rangers, a Community Liaison, and a Conservation Education Coordinator.
+To work towards these goals, KSRP currently employs a Ugandan team of snare removal specialists, a Community Liaison, and a Conservation Education Coordinator.